puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 ##Working with Puppet Projects
 Geppetto provides several options for creating and editing Puppet projects.

-* **Create new projects**  Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
-You can create new projects based on existing projects from your local file system, and from Git or SVN.
+* **Create new projects**: Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
+You can create new projects based on existing projects from your local file system, Git, or SVN.

-* **Manage project versioning with Git or SVN**  You can create new repositories on Git or SVN, and then populate them with new or existing Puppet projects.
+* **Manage project versioning with Git or SVN**: You can create new repositories on Git or SVN, and then populate them with new or existing Puppet projects.
 You can also import existing Puppet projects, edit them, and then commit them back to the repository that they came from.

-* **Import and export Forge projects**  In addition to creating projects based on Forge modules, you can publish modules directly to the Forge.
+* **Import and export Forge projects**:  In addition to creating projects based on Forge modules, you can publish modules directly to the Forge.

 ####About Geppetto Project Files

 Geppetto will add a hidden file named **.project** to each project that you create.
 This file contains information about the project, such as nature and builder information.
 When puppet project nature is added, for instance, that addition is tracked by this file.
 Geppetto will automatically recognize a folder that contains this file as a project.

 The .project file can be committed to the source code repository in order to retain the information  it contains.
 Having the file checked in will make it easy for Geppetto to find the project and automatically assign the project nature.
-This is especially valuable when you have multiple projects in a repository since it means that Geppetto will be able to automatically detect and import each project when you import from the repository root.
+This is especially valuable when you have multiple projects in a repository, since it means that Geppetto will be able to automatically detect and import each project when you import from the repository root.

 The .project file is completely harmless.
 Puppet will not pay any attention to it when it’s present in a module.

 The following are some basic steps to get started with Puppet projects in Geppetto.

-###Create New Puppet Projects
+###Create a New Puppet Project
 1. In Geppetto, click **File -> New -> Project** to open the **Select a wizard** dialog box.
-	If the **Select a wizard** box doesn't open, for example, if you have previously created a project, click **File -> New -> Other**.
+	If the **Select a wizard** box doesn't open---for example, if you have previously created a project---click **File -> New -> Other**.

 3. Expand the **Puppet** folder, and click **Puppet Project**.
 	You can select a Puppet Module or Puppet Module from the Forge in this location as well.